MicrosoftDocs/Contribute/Contribute/content/how-to-write-links.md

 ## XRef (cross reference) links

-XRef links are the recommended way to link to APIs, because they're validated at build time.
+XRef links are the recommended way to link to APIs, because they make it easy to customize the link text.
+Additionally, they're validated at build time, and if the URL to the API reference were to change, the link would still work.
 To link to auto-generated API reference pages in the current docset or other docsets, use XRef links with the unique ID ([UID](#determine-the-uid)) of the type or member.

 > [!TIP]
-> You can use the [Learn Markdown extension for VS Code][docsextension] (part of the Learn Authoring Pack) to insert .NET XRref links that are surfaced in the [.NET API Browser][].
+> The [API Reference Link Helper extension for VS Code][https://github.com/IEvangelist/xref-helper] makes it super easy to insert .NET API XRref links into Markdown and XML files.

 Check if the API you want to link to is published on [Microsoft Learn](/) by typing all or some of its full name in the [.NET API browser][] or [Windows UWP][] search box.
 If you don't see any results displayed, the type isn't yet on Microsoft Learn.